Mobile Gendarmerie: Mobile Gendarmerie squadrons

-There are two types of GM squadrons: regular squadrons and armoured squadrons of the armoured grouping equipped with VBRG armoured wheeled vehicles (Véhicule Blindé à roues de la Gendarmerie).
+There are two types of GM squadrons: regular squadrons and armoured squadrons of the armoured grouping equipped with VIPG Centaure armoured wheeled vehicles (Véhicule d'intervention polyvalent de la Gendarmerie), successors of the VBRG armoured wheeled vehicles (Véhicule blindé à roues de la Gendarmerie).

 On public order mission, a squadron typically deploys three or four platoons (six or eight vans) and a command vehicle.

 Each squadron (EGM) is identified by a three-digit number, such as EGM 15/6 in Nîmes.
 The numbers are determined as follows: